 U.K. Fisheries Offshore Oil & Gas Legacy Trust Fund Limited

-The oil & gas and fishing industries have for some time worked closely together to develop the concept of a legacy trust fund to ensure in perpetuity the provision of information about surface and sea bed oil and gas related structures in U.K. waters both before and after decommissioning.
+Here is some information about FLTC and its history: The oil & gas and fishing industries have for some time worked closely together to develop the concept of a legacy trust fund to ensure in perpetuity the provision of information about surface and sea bed oil and gas related structures in U.K. waters both before and after decommissioning.
 The fund will also support research and development projects which promote fishing safety and sustainable fisheries.

 Fishing Safely in Changing European Waters 2016-2019 (“the project”)

-The project also incorporates a review of criteria to include a pipeline span in FishSAFE Information and an Options Study on the possible union of projects to give fishermen information about offshore hazards relating to the oil and gas, subsea cables and renewables industries.
+The project also incorporated a review of criteria to include a pipeline span in FishSAFE Information and an Options Study on the possible union of projects to give fishermen information about offshore hazards relating to the oil and gas, subsea cables and renewables industries.

 The European Union and the Scottish Government have also provided part of the costs of the FishSAFE unit.